MaxJakaria/iot_app/README.md

 ## Firebase Integration

 - The app uses Firebase Cloud Firestore to store and sync reminders.
+- All Firestore operations are handled in the data source and repository layers.
 - Make sure you have set up Firebase for your project and added the `firebase_options.dart` file.
 - Add your Firebase configuration using the FlutterFire CLI.
 - **Important:**